 - 1 dried Italian hot red pepper, split lengthwise, or 1/2 to 1 teaspoon crushed red pepper flakes, or to taste

 - 1/2 cup dry white wine

 - 2 cups canned crushed Italian plum tomatoes, preferably San Marzano, undrained

 - 4 anchovy fillets, chopped

-- 2 teaspoon dried oregano, preferably Sicilian
+- 2 teaspoons dried oregano, preferably Sicilian

 - 1 tablespoon kosher salt, plus more to taste

-- 3 tablespoons chopped fresh Italian flat-leaf parsley
+- 3 tablespoons chopped flat-leaf parsley leaves

 - Freshly ground black pepper